lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 ```

-Private methods are sorted by their first mention (earlier mentions go first).
+Private methods are sorted by their first mention (mentioned earlier go first).

 Mixing public and private APIs shall be strictly avoided.
-However, the latter is discussible.
-An alternative could be to place methods in order of their usage and closer to the first calling.
-I.e. "as an engineer would read" the source file in order to understand the flow.
+However, placing methods in order of their usage and closer to the first calling (i.e., "as an engineer would read" the source file in order to understand the flow) is acceptable.

 [Return to Table of Contents](#table-of-contents)